yoelmatveyev/Izhora/README.md

 The RAM has a NUMA architecture.
 Cells located close to the CPU are accessed times faster than the furthest ones.
 The display memory starts at #0400.
 Note that since the machine was 32-bit addressing, #100 means 1024, not 256 bytes.
 The lowest 4k of the memory should be used for common library functions and variables.

 Some work has been already done toward a new version of the computer that will have, hopefully, RISC features implemented by mapping some jump addresses to other operations, optional relative addressing mode, several registers with an advanced ALU, and a script-driven emulated keyboard.
 However, the machine as it now is fun to program.
 Although the computer is fully operational, each operation takes about 40,000 generations on average.
 Programs longer than 10-20k will inevitably slow down Golly's hashlife algorithm.
 Don't expect to see more than 10 operations per second.
 It is, after all, a large cellular automation patterns with over 6 millions of cells.
 The only way to run it faster is currently to download the machine's state, process it by the emulator, and upload it back to the machine.
 A simulator running it inside Golly is yet to be written.

+# Golly scripts

+To load a program, add the [Foreworld2.rule](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Fireworld2.rule) to your Golly rule directory, open the pattern [Izhora.rle](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Izhora1.rle) or [Izhora.mc](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Izhora1.mc) into Golly. then run the [load script](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/scripts/izhora_load.py).

+The format of raw images is as follows:

+Any line containing # is treated as a comment.
+Comments may also be added inside code lines after the code.
+Addresses and register values are written in hex without any delimiters.
+Ommited values are treated as 0, e.g. there is no need to write "PC: 0000" explicitly.
+A0 is the accumulator (registers A1-A3, also sercing as shadow accumulators, are to be added in future versions of the machine).
+CT is the step counter, for the time being only relevant for the emulator.

+PC : FFFF
+A0 : FFFFFFFF
+CT : FFFFFFFF
+0000: FFFF
+0001: FFFF
+# ...

+To save the current state of the machine, run the [save script](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/scripts/izhora_save.py).

+# Basic usage of the assembler and emulator

+The emulator has been tested under Debian Linux (Bullseye), compiled under SBCL.
+Some problems encountered were related to SDL (lispbuilder-sdl).
+It may not show the machine's display correctly (or at all) under another OS or another Common Lisp implementation.

+>(defparameter machine (make-izhora)) ; Create an empty machine

+>(asm-compile-file-to-machine "whatever.s" machine) ; Comppile an assembly file

+>(save-machine machine "whatever") ; Save the machine's state, the extension .izh is automatically added

+>(step-program machine 100) ; Run the machine by 100 steps, by 1 step if the second parameter is ommited.

+>(display-run machine :speed 1000) ; Run with the display, 1000 steps poer frame (1 by default)

+>(print-machine machine) ; Print the machine's state in the REPL, zero values are ommited

+>(load-machine machine) ; Load a raw .izh file

+# Assembler

+The assembler follows (more or less) the GNU gas syntax.
+The following directives are supported:

+.stdmacros # Include standard macrocommands

+.stdvars # Include standard variables

+.global _label #To set the PC

+.org

+.word

+The standard variables are written by default at 0x0000 (may be overwritten by an .org):

+=0 # 0
+=1 # 1
+=16 # 16
+=32 # 32

+TMP0 - TMP7 and SYS0 - SYS3 are reserved for temporary data and preset to 0.

+The basic instruction, SUBLEQ, may also be written as  S, SUBLEQ2, S2, SBLQ or -?.

+The following macrocommands are supported:

+ZERO $a # Set A to 0
+MOVN $a, $b # Move the 0-a to b; note that unlike the i686 instruction set, the **opposite** arithmetic value is moved.
+MOVE $a, $b
+SUB $a, $b
+ADD $a, $b
+JMP $l

+The assembler is work in progress and is likely to contain various bugs.
+See working examples, which include:

+Versions of "Hello World" using direct and indexed addressing 128-bit factorials (using a triple carry)
+Primes (using a primitive repetitive substraction loop for odd values) Fibonacci numbers